MasteryEducation/SecuritiesExamsMastery.ca/content/csc/6/1/index.md

 - [ ] The World Economic Forum.
 - [ ] The Toronto Stock Exchange.

-> **Explanation:** The Open Government Portal houses various Canadian federal data sets, including debt and bond auction data, helping analysts and investors perform historical and trend analysis.
+> **Explanation:**( The Open Government Portal houses various Canadian federal data sets, including debt and bond auction data, helping analysts and investors perform historical and trend analysis.)

----

 ### True or False: The Canadian fixed-income market is dominated by electronic, centralized exchanges similar to equity trading.